openaps/docs/docs/Setup/rpi.md

 Note: If you ordered the recommended CanaKit, your SD card will already come imaged and ready to install Raspian, but if you don't follow Path 1, just treat it as a blank SD card and continue here.

 ### Download Raspbian
 Raspbian is the recommended operating system for OpenAPS.
-You can download the latest version (Jessie September 2015 or newer) of Raspbian [here](http://downloads.raspberrypi.org/raspbian_latest).
+Download the latest version (Jessie September 2015 or newer) of Raspbian [here](http://downloads.raspberrypi.org/raspbian_latest).
 Make sure to extract the disk .img from the ZIP file.

 ### Write Raspbian to the Micro SD Card